isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 ####
 **Step 1: Application**

 *   Submit online application form through this link (from 7 May onwards).
-The deadline for the submission of online application forms is Fri 12 July 2024.
-Applicants are strongly encouraged to submit their application well in advance of the deadline to be considered for Phase 1.
+The deadline for the submission of online application forms is **Fri 12 July 2024**.
+Applicants are **strongly encouraged** to submit their application well in advance of the deadline to be considered for Phase 1.
 Applicants are required to attach scanned copies of the following along with their application:
-*   Secondary School Report book with Sec 3 Weighted Assessment, Sec 3 Year-end and Sec 4 Weighted Assessment (or equivalent) results, including copies of latest school academic results if available.
+*   Secondary School Report book with Sec 3 Weighted Assessment, Sec 3 Year-end and Sec 4 Weighted Assessment (or equivalent) results, including copies of latest school academic results **if available**.
 *   School CCA records
 *   Relevant certifications and/or records of achievement related to the talent area
 *   Personal statement (in application form) Applicants may go ahead to submit the application form first if the official documents are unavailable.